Winter Words

 Helen Potrebenko

-hey-waitress-thumbIt is rare for working-class women to be given a voice in literature; Helen Potrebenko has long had the reputation of giving women this voice.
-From the waitress in the title story, to a fictitious interview with a not so fictitious author (herself) on CBC’s Morningside, Potrebenko once again makes people the subject, not the object of their own lives.
-This diverse collection of stories introduces Potrebenko fans and new readers alike to biting social satire with real people and real lives firmly attached.
+It is rare for working-class women to be given a voice in literature; Helen Potrebenko has long had the reputation of giving women this voice.
+From the waitress in the title story, to a fictitious interview with a not so fictitious author (herself) on CBC’s Morningside, Potrebenko once again makes people the subject, not the…

 Letters to Maggie